senzing-garage/serve-grpc/docs/examples.md

     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetLicense
     ```

-### Docker example - Using Server-side TLS
+### Docker example - Using TLS server-side authentication

-This example shows how to enable server-side Transport Layer Security (TLS) in the Senzing gRPC Server.
+This example shows how to enable [server-side authentication] Transport Layer Security (TLS) in the Senzing gRPC Server.

 1. To run this example, [git clone] the `senzing/serve-grpc` repository.
    Example: